 I've been creating for so many years now, that I constantly run into serious space issues in my studio.
 Our home is not small, but it is a simple fact that there is art everywhere.
 Art that sometimes gets damaged, art that gets lost because it gets placed where it shouldn't.

-So what do artists do when there are space problems considerations, especially those of who work in very small spaces?
+So what do artists do when there are storage problems, especially those of who work in very small spaces?
 What do you do with the work when its not selling?
 What do you do with it when it stacks up to the point where one piece of art is destroying another because its all pressing in on each other?
 You've given it away, you've shoved art in friends faces to the point where people run and hide when they see you on the street because you might shove more art at them.
 And if you do successfully give away a great deal of it then where does it put you in terms of the value of your art?

 What do you do until your work comes into demand?
 Is there a strategy that ends up serving you as an artist or is it all just a crap shoot where the successful never have these problems?

 First I think we need to examine what makes an artist collectible?
 I doubt there is a formula to success.
 But there do seem to be commonalities in artists whose work is in demand.

 - ORIGINALITY: This seems to be the highest factor.
 People love the chance to own something totally unique.
 An artist who makes one painting a year and then tries to sell a thousand prints of it is most likely not going to go far unless the print is totally emblematic of something important such as the artist who created the French Solidarity symbol created after Charlie Hebdo attacks.
 The Eiffel Tower shaped like a peace symbol was everyplace in the weeks following the attacks.

 - PERSONALITY: This is also crucial.
 People love or hate the artist persona.
 The more colorful the personality the more collectible that artists work can become.